Skip to content

 Back Yard Cottages in Seattle

-By Sloan Ritchie of Backyard Box & Cascade Built As of December 2009, the city’s new Backyard Cottage ordinance allows Seattle homeowners to build a second dwelling unit in their backyard.
+As of December 2009, the city’s new Backyard Cottage ordinance allows Seattle homeowners to build a second dwelling unit in their backyard.
 Why?
-Backyard Cottages provide affordable city living, housing flexibility, family-friendly housing options…
+Backyard Cottages provide affordable city living, housing flexibility, family-friendly housing options for extended families, and contribute to sustainable urban density.

 Read more